ankane/searchjoy/README.md

 #### Live Stream

-Want to see the a better conversion name than "Item 123"?
+What is “Item 123”?
 Add the `intel_name` method in your model.

 ```ruby
 def intel_name